cathxrsis/cathxrsis.github.io/drafts/2022-11-31-Undedicated-Systems-Engineers.md

 Perhaps because of the academic landscape, the demographics of the community or the industries that dominate the discipline, systems engineering has a problem with paternalism.

 What do I mean by this?
-I'm referring to the general feeling of
+I'm referring to the general feeling that

 - Lack of dissemination of systems thinking and theory
 - Lots of dumbing down into frameworks by well meaning